CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/examples/Pd_Ni_Cross_Coupling/Pd_Ni_Cross_Coupling.rst

 Running the Assembler
 ^^^^^^^^^^^^^^^^^^^^^

 The assembler module is configured by the file ``input/Pd_Ni_assembler.yml``.
-The documentation for all these options can be found at :ref:`assembly_input`.
+The documentation for all these options can be found at :ref:`assembler`.
 Let us go through the file and look at the important options:

 .. code-block::